realt0w/IEVR_Mod_Manager/README.md

     ├── cpk_list.cfg.bin   (Required - CPK list file)
     └── [other game files] (Optional - Any files you want to modify)
 ```

+**Important for mod distribution:** When users download and extract your mod, they should get a folder structure where `data/` is directly inside the mod folder.
+The extracted structure must be `ModFolderName/data/`, not `ModFolderName/ModFolderName/data/`.

 The `data/` folder should mirror the game's `data/` folder structure:
 - Text files: `data/common/text/[language]/[file].cfg.bin`